 - Similar benefits offered to full-time employees, such as: assistance in finding housing, a housing allowance, or furnish housing for remote assignments.

-How Do We Post a Cooperative Education and Internship Job?
+How Do We Post an Internship Job?

 - Employers can register "new" or access NDSU CAREERlink here.

 - Once a new or updated employer profile is completed, click on "Jobs" (located at the top of the toolbar).

 - Click on "Add New" and complete the required fields to "Submit" your job(s).

 - You will be notified within one business day by email confirmation once approved.

 Note: Employers without access to the Internet may call the Career Center Recruiting Coordinator at 701-231-8464.

 How can my ND Technology company receive funding for a co-op/intern student?

 The Students in Technology Transfer and Research (STTAR) program places upper division college students with North Dakota firms to address science and technology problems.